Investors brace for government gridlock as Republicans seen gaining in U.S. midterms

-NEW YORK, Nov 8 (Reuters) - Investors are expecting Republican gains in U.S. midterm elections, a result that could ease worries about Democratic spending and regulation but set up a bruising fight over raising the U.S. debt ceiling next year.
+NEW YORK, Nov 8 (Reuters) - Investors are expecting Republican gains in U.S. midterm elections, a result that will likely scale back Democratic spending and regulation but set up a bruising fight over raising the U.S. debt ceiling next year.

-Republicans are favored to win control of the House of Representatives and possibly the Senate, polls and betting markets show, though there are still hours left to vote.
-With Democrat Joe Biden in the White House, that result would lead to a split government, an outcome that has been accompanied by positive long-term stock market performance in the past.
+Republicans are favored to win control of the House of Representatives and possibly the Senate, polls and betting markets show, though there are still hours left to vote in many districts.
+With Democratic President Joe Biden in the White House, that result would lead to a split government, an outcome that has been accompanied by positive long-term stock market performance in the past.

-While macroeconomic concerns and Federal Reserve monetary policy have been the market's key movers this year, politics could exert its own influence on asset prices.
+While macroeconomic concerns and Federal Reserve monetary policy have been the market's key movers this year, Capitol Hill politics could exert its own influence on asset prices.

-A Republican win would help quell concerns that fiscal largesse could exacerbate already-high inflation and lead the Fed to raise interest rates even higher than expected, investors said, potentially buoying the stock market's most recent rebound while supporting Treasury prices and helping curb the burgeoning dollar.
+A Republican win would cut down on fiscal spending that could exacerbate already-high inflation and lead the Fed to raise interest rates even higher than expected, analysts at Morgan Stanley wrote earlier this week, potentially buoying the stock market's most recent rebound while supporting Treasury prices and helping curb the burgeoning dollar.

 "I think the markets are rallying at the prospect of gridlock," said Jack Ablin, chief investment officer at Cresset Capital in Chicago.
 "Fiscal spending has created a challenge for central banks worldwide.
 The prospect of no legislation is a bullish inflation signal."